 These companies offer Global Passes, Regional Passes, and even One-Country passes.
-Your rail pass is entirely customisable which you can explore using the trip planner on the Eurail website.
+Your rail pass is entirely customizable which you can explore using the trip planner on the Eurail website.

-If your trip spans a few months, and you only plan on taking the train now and then, single train tickets will probably be cheaper than a rail pass.
+If your trip spans a few months, and you only plan on taking the train every now and then, buying one-off train tickets will probably be cheaper than buying a rail pass.

 Omio works with all major transport companies in Europe.
 You can use them to search and book train tickets online, and travel using mobile tickets in their App.
 One added benefit is that they show results for trains, buses, and flights, so you can decide on the best way to travel from A to B while in Europe.

 Should You Buy a Rail Pass for Europe?